by Steve Horn

 A parolee named Earnest Moreno absconded from a halfway house in Philadelphia.
 An arrest warrant was issued for him.
 Authorities believed 4745 North 2nd Avenue was his residence and attempted to execute the arrest warrant at that location.
 In fact, it was the residence of his half-brother, Angel Romero, and his wife, Wendy Castro.
 While searching the residence for Moreno, investigators noticed a large number of marijuana plants in the basement.
 They subsequently obtained a search warrant for the premises and recovered evidence of a large-scale marijuana-growing operation.

 Romero and Castro were charged with several drug offenses.
 They both filed motions to suppress the evidence.
-At the suppression hearing, the lead agent testified that ...
+At the suppression hearing, the lead agent testified that several ...

 by David Reutter